 - Click the edit button to open the site editor.

-To sign in and edit a site, global navigation must be enabled and you must belong to the site's core team, have administrative privileges, or be the original owner of the site or initiative.
+To sign in and edit a site, global navigation must be enabled and you must belong to the site's core team, have administrative privileges, or be the original owner of the site.

 From ArcGIS Hub